Reimuhakurei2025/Reimuhakurei2025/README.md

 * Doujin works and fan creations
 * The creativity of the Touhou community

-Touhou is one of the reasons I enjoy exploring music beyond mainstream genres.
+Touhou is one of the reasons I enjoy exploring ALL music genres.

 ## Goal